railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

 The virtual machine has to be running in order to use it.
 There are two ways to start it.

 ### Start and Connect Through The Commandline

+*This is how you will start up and shut down your VM every time you use it.*

 If you closed your command line, open it again and type `cd Desktop; cd railsbridge` to return to your folder.
 This folder contains the file Vagrantfile, which has the configuration settings needed to start the vm.

 From the command line type: